atharva-pathak/atharva-pathak/README.md

 - 👋 Hi, I’m @paaathyaaa
 - 👀 I’m interested in Data Science/ Machine learning internship opportunities
 - 🌱 I’m currently learning MSc Data Science at SDBI, Patkar College, University of Mumbai
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mailto:atharvapathak99@gmail.com
+- 📫 How to reach me atharvapathak99@gmail.com

 <!---
 paaathyaaa/paaathyaaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.